-6 APPLICATION TO CALCULATOR
+6 CALCULATOR

-The Calculator task is given as follows: given an expression such as "5+4(2+3)", compute the result modulo 10; in this case, 5.
-Calculator is a program induction task rather than a program synthesis task like Karel; nevertheless, creating data for the Calculator problem involves sampling from a context-free grammar.
+The Calculator task is given as follows: given an expression such as "5+4\(2+3)", compute the result mod 10; in this case, 5.
+We are interested in the Calculator domain because, while Calculator is not a program synthesis task, creating data for the Calculator problem involves sampling from a context-free grammar.
 Additionally, Calculator is not as intricate a domain as Karel and thus we can more completely control the environment of data generation with less fear of lurking variables.